williamvds/website/content/blog/softwareIUse.md

 Vim's yet another piece of software that's difficult to give up once you've gotten into it.
 I picked it up when I was stuck in a university computer lab with nothing else to do and typed `$ vimtutor`.
-The learning curve is infamously harsh, but keep at it and you'll learn to use a text editing model that you can keep using for the rest of your life, and writing on computers will never be as mundane again.
+The learning curve is infamously harsh, but keep at it and you'll learn a text editing model that you can keep using for the rest of your life, and writing on computers will never be as mundane again.
 I chose to use the Neovim fork because of its refactoring efforts and its ability to allow plugins to work asynchronously (though original Vim now also supports this).